emreninmaceralari-ii/sosylus/git/Gitlens Composer.md

 - `test` – Add or correct tests
 - `build` – Build system or dependency changes
 - `ci` – CI configuration files and scripts
-- `chore` – Other changes that don’t modify src or test files
+- `chore` – Other changes that don't modify src or test files
 - `revert` – Reverts a previous commit

+**Important**: Additional types have no implicit effect in Semantic Versioning unless they include a BREAKING CHANGE.

 ---